digital-societies-institute/digital-societies-institute/idea-stream-participation.md

 The process of identifying problems, research and solutions for future contexts requires a systematic and analytical approach that involves understanding the context, identifying and analyzing the problem, generating and evaluating potential solutions, and implementing and monitoring the chosen solution.

-This process of problem-solution proposals within the Digital City Institute, as a think tank, will make use of the tools developed within the CityOS.dev Framework for community participation and will consist in the following steps:
+This process of problem-solution proposals within the Digital Societies Institute, as a think tank, will make use of the tools developed within the CityOS.dev Framework for community participation and will consist in the following steps:

 1. Context Proposal